 Additionally, we have performed experiments to compare the networks with different type of positional encoding and architectures.
 The model with efficient architecture using hash positional encoding has shown better results in terms of speed and quality than the model from the original NeRF \cite{original_nerf} (8 dense layers, 1 skip-connection, hidden dimension is 256) using harmonic (frequency) positional encoding.
 The overall comparison results can be seen in Table \ref{tab:table_encoding}.

-\subsection{Study of different uncertainties usage in uSF architecture}
+\subsection{Study of Different Uncertainties Usage in uSF Architecture}

-We have compared the recovery quality of neural radiance field and neural semantic field in cases where the model predicts only color and semantic labels, as well as when the model additionally estimates only rgb uncertainty, only semantic uncertainty and both types of uncertainty.
-The metric values are given in the Table \ref{dif_uncert_exps}.
+We have compared the recovery quality of neural radiance field and neural semantic field in cases where the model predicts only color and semantic labels, as well as when the model additionally estimates only RGB uncertainty, only semantic uncertainty and both types of uncertainty.
+The metric values are given in Table \ref{dif_uncert_exps}.
 The experiments have been carried out on different train datasets sizes: small with 27 images and large with 562 images.

 As we can see, in the case where there are 27 images in the training set the average PSNR value increases slightly with the addition of the uncertainty estimation.
-The average mIoU value improves in the case of predicting only semantic uncertainty and both uncertainty.
+The average mIoU value improves in the case of predicting only semantic uncertainty and both uncertainties.
 In the case of a large set, adding a prediction also has a positive effect on metric values.
 So adding an uncertainty estimation does not degrade the quality of the network's predictions, and in some cases even improves it.

-\subsection{Influence of the $\omega$ hyperparameter on semantic field reconstruction}
+\subsection{Influence of the $\omega$ Hyperparameter on Semantic Field Reconstruction}

-We tried to do a search and see how the quality of recovery depends on the parameter $\omega$.
-We fixed $\lambda = 0.05$ and began to change $\omega$ and carry out experiments on two different scenes that capture ordinary room and office environment.
-The small set of training images was used.
-At first, we predicted only rgb uncertainty, after which we added prediction of semantic uncertainty.
-The results are shown in the Fig. ~\ref{omega_lambda_plots}.
+We have performed experiments to see how the quality of recovery depends on the parameter $\omega$.
+We fix $\lambda = 0.05$ and begin to change $\omega$ and carry out experiments on two different scenes that capture ordinary room and office environment.
+The small set of training images is used.
+At first, we predict only rgb uncertainty, after which we add prediction of semantic uncertainty.